Mesothelioma and Asbestos Trust Funds

 Filing an Asbestos Trust Fund Claim

-There are several steps involved in filing a trust fund claim, including meeting the fund’s criteria and gathering evidence before filing the claim.
+Filing a trust fund claim involves several steps.
+The first step includes meeting the fund’s eligibility criteria.
+Next, your lawyer will gather the evidence before filing the claim.
 A mesothelioma attorney will guide you through these steps to give you peace of mind and let you focus on your recovery.

 Step 1: Meet Trust Fund Criteria

-Each asbestos trust fund sets its own criteria that must be met to file a successful claim.
-The criteria are typically outlined on the trust fund’s website.
+Each asbestos trust fund sets its criteria that must be met to file a successful claim.
+The requirements are typically outlined on the trust fund’s website.

 Step 2: Collect Evidence to Support Your Claim